Pinafore/nlp-hw/feateng/README.md

 *A:* Yes, and we'll cover this in more detail later in the course.
 For now, this is something we'll have to live with.

+*Q:* What if I get the error that ``GprGuesser`` has no attribute 'predict'?

+*A:* This means that you're running it on a guesser result that hasn't been cached or that it can't find the cache file.